 Week 1

 This week was the introduction week where we were introduced to the music video project which was also carried out with a preliminary research by looking at different music video genres to help shape our ideas.
 We were initially placed into groups, but due to disagreements and technical conflicts over genre choices, my original group decided to split.
 I then formed a new group with members who shared a similar vision, particularly an interest in creating a pop music video.
-Although it was challenging to find classmates who wanted to work within the same genre, working in a smaller group of three has made communication clearer and collaboration more efficient.
-Moving forward, I want to improve how I handle creative disagreements, as even when we agree on the genre, different ideas and levels of production can still arise, and learning to combine these ideas will help create a stronger final music video.
+Although it was challenging to find classmates who wanted to work with the same genre, working in a smaller group of three made communication clearer and collaboration more efficient.
+In the future, I want to improve how I handle creative disagreements, as even when we agree on the genre, different ideas and levels of production can still arise, and learning to combine these ideas will help create a stronger final music video.

 Week 2